-The modeling framework and simulation setup in this work differ from that used in \cite{leconte_3d_2024}.
-Notably, the physics parameterizations in this work and \cite{leconte_3d_2024} vary. \cite{leconte_3d_2024} employed a correlated-k radiation scheme, did not use any sub-grid turbulence schemes, and implemented a condensation scheme where condensation occurs when $q_v(p) > q{v, sat}(p)$ and re-evaporation occurs at the boiling point.
-Generally, both studies find that convection is effectively suppressed in saturated regions where $q_v(p) > q_{crit}$ in H$_2$-dominated atmospheres, and re-evaporation occurs at the boundary of the convectively stable region, allowing latent heat to transport energy to the stable layer.
-However, in this work, we find that the latent heat flux is an order of magnitude smaller than those reported in \cite{leconte_3d_2024}, resulting in weaker water vapor transport into the upper atmosphere and a weakening of the moist convective region.
-Conversely, \cite{leconte_3d_2024} report that vapor diffuses upwards and sustains strong moist convection in the upper atmosphere.
+The modeling framework and simulation setup in this work differ from that used by \cite{leconte_3d_2024}. \cite{leconte_3d_2024} employed a correlated-k radiation scheme, did not use any sub-grid turbulence schemes, and implemented a condensation scheme where condensation occurs when $q_v(p) > q_{\rm v, sat}(p)$ and evaporation occurs at the boiling point.
+Conversely, in our study, we use a gray-gas radiation scheme, implemented a sub-grid turbulent mixing parameterization, and use a simpler condensation scheme based on \cite{rotunno_airsea_1987}.
+Both studies find that convection is inhibited in saturated layers where $q_v(p) > q_{crit}$ in H$_2$-dominated atmospheres, and that evaporation occurs at the boundary of the inhibited layer.
+However, in this work, we find weak water vapor transport to the upper atmosphere and weakening of the moist convective layer aloft, whereas \cite{leconte_3d_2024} report stronger upward vapor diffusion that sustains vigorous moist convection in the upper atmosphere.